ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 $$ \vec{r}_B(\tau+dt) = \vec{r}_B(\tau) \notag $$

 One down.
-Since we are not accounting for friction effects, there is no loss or change in angular velocity due to the collision:
+Since I'm not accounting for friction effects, there is no loss or change in angular velocity due to the collision:

 $$ \vec{\omega}_A(\tau+dt) = \vec{\omega}_A(\tau) \notag $$